raquelsilva-alt/AI-Product-Strategy/01-the-bet/diagnostic.md

 >
 > 1. Attack: It reduces alucinations and is very specific for our usage
 > 2. Wedge: We have all the integration
-> 3. Why users switch: Proiatary and focused data relveant to our users and low level of alutiantions
+> 3. Why users switch: Propriatary and focused data relveant to our users and low level of alutiantions

 ---